DanielWillson/wireframe-class/6-class-responsive/README.md

-# Class 1 of Wireframe
+# Class 6 of Wireframe: Introduction to Media Queries
 ##